-There are three types of vias – through-hole vias, blind vias, and buried vias.
-The last two are only going to be used for high density and high frequency PCBs.
-So this one is simple, if your design doesn’t need these types of vias, leave them out to avoid any extra manufacturing costs.
+There are three types of vias: through-hole vias, blind vias, and buried vias.
+You’ll only use the last two for high density and high-frequency PCBs.
+So this one is simple: if your design doesn’t need these types of vias, leave them out to avoid any extra manufacturing costs.

 Before you go adding a bunch of additional layers for more routing space, power planes, or performance, think again.
 The difference between a four layer board and a two layer board is double!
-On your next design, keep things clean and compact and only use as many layers as needed to get the job done.
-Even if that means a little more in board size.
+Keep things clean and compact on your next design, and only use as many layers as needed to get the job done, even if that means a little more in board size.

 At a fab house, PCBs are made on a giant panel with a bunch of other PCBs, or just yours depending on how many you ordered.
 You can save yourself a ton of money at this point by using the largest panel size available from your manufacturer.
 Getting all of your boards on one panel means that rapid-fire pick and place machine can get all your parts placed in one go without requiring any additional setup time.

-There’s a reason why the electronics industry uses a standardized set of sizes and components – it makes everyone’s job easier and more efficient.
+There’s a reason why the electronics industry uses a standardized set of sizes and components — it makes everyone’s job easier and more efficient.
 It also adds some potential for automation in all of those high-tech pieces of manufacturing equipment.
-So to avoid any wasted money required from having your manufacturer assemble your weird components by hand, be sure to stick with the industry standard specifications, which may differ between each fab house.
+To avoid any wasted money required from having your manufacturer assemble your weird components by hand, stick with the industry standard specifications, which may differ between each fab house.

 - Using surface mount components will reduce the amount of holes that need to be drilled on your board that are typically used for through-hole components.